- This event has passed.

 This workshop will focus on research strategies and methods for incorporating research into poets used by published poets.
 In his essay “The Art of Creative Research” Philip Gerard writes “It is based on our fascination with mystery, in the broadest possible sense: that which is hidden from us, the answer we crave to know in order to make sense out of our world.”
 Hill will focus his workshop primarily on poetry that utilizes historical research to discuss research and writing methods useful to poets and creative writers of all genres.

 The cost for this three-week program is $150.00.
 Write On members receive a 10% discount.
 To become a member, please click here.
-To register online for this program, please click here.
+To register online for this program, please click the button below.
 For other registration options, please call 920.868.1457.

-Please note: registration closes on Wednesday, November 4!
-To register after this date, please call 920.868.1457.
-You will receive an email with information on how to join via Zoom two to three days prior to the class.
+Please note: registration for this workshop closes November 4th.
+To register after the 4th, please call 920.868.1457.
+Registrants will receive the information to join by Zoom 2-3 days prior to the first session.

 Kimberly Blaeser, past Wisconsin Poet Laureate, is the author of four poetry collections—most recently Copper Yearning and Apprenticed to Justice; and editor of Traces in Blood, Bone, and Stone: Contemporary Ojibwe Poetry.
 A bi-lingual collection, Résister en dansee/Dancing Resistance, is forthcoming in France in 2020.
 An Anishinaabe activist and environmentalist from White Earth Reservation, Blaeser is a Professor at UW—Milwaukee and MFA faculty member at the Institute of American Indian Arts in Santa Fe.
 Her awards include: Edna Meudt Poetry Book Award for Copper Yearning, Zona Gale Short Fiction Award, Diane Decorah First Book Award for Trailing You, Woodland Indian Arts Initiative Grant, Fellowship in Poetry from Wisconsin Arts Board, and Drama of the Year Award from Native Writers’ Circle of the Americas.
 Blaeser lives in Lyons Township, Wisconsin and, for part of each year, at a water-access cabin adjacent to the Boundary Waters Canoe Area Wilderness.